jwplayer/jwplatform-docs/docs/jw-showcase/web/jw-showcase-for-web.md

 ### Custom CSS

-Showcase uses Sass to compile a master .css file from partial .scss files located in withing the **/app/styles/components** folder of your project.
+Showcase uses Sass to compile a master .css file from partial .scss files located within the **/app/styles/components** folder of your project.
 Custom CSS can be added to the .scss files.
 The  **header.scss** and **footer.scss** files are shown in the following screenshot.

 ![JW Showcase styles](../../images/text-editor-styles.png)